human-conditions/yodrew.github.io-original/_pages/other-writings/index.md

 For 21 years, I have combed the edges of philosophy, health, and design for clues to a sane way to live.
 Here I describe some of my findings.

 - Philosophy
+    - NEW: [individualism](./individualism) notes toward an individualist distributed hyperstate
     - [Existence Isn't Everything](./existence-isnt-everything/) rethinking Objectivism's first axiom
     - [Sociality Undenied](./sociality-undenied/) the operative principle of band society
     - [From Where?](./from-where/) understanding Daniel Quinn